Nepal vs Mauritius prediction, preview, team news and more | International friendlies 2022

 Mauritius

-There are also no known injuries or suspension concerns for the visitors.
+There are also no known injury or suspension concerns for Mauritius ahead of their second clash with Nepal.

 Injuries: None